 Detect and use existing file indents for editing

-Select this checkbox for IntelliJ IDEA to detect the existing indents in a file and use them for editing instead of the indents specified in the Code Style settings for the specific language.
+Select this checkbox for IntelliJ IDEA to detect the indentation style in the current file and use this style instead of the indents specified in the Code Style settings for the specific language.
 IntelliJ IDEA displays the indentation information in the status bar of the editor.
 You can click the indentation information to see the available actions such as enable or disable this option, and change the current indentation to the ones specified in the Code Style settings for the specific language.

 In this area enable the support of the EditorConfig plugin.